 It is important to understand that this decision does not make abortion illegal.
 It simply means that each state will get to decide if abortion is legal or not.
 And the states will be able to impose restrictions on abortion.
 Some states already have restrictions on the books that are not valid under current law, and may suddenly become valid if Roe is overturned.

 Constitutional rights trump all state laws on the subject.
 Yesterday, the right to an abortion was protected by the constitution.
 Today that is no longer true.
 So the legislatures in each state, and the federal government, will get to decide laws on the subject, and pretty much anything goes.

 Abortion is now, as we predicted, a wide open political issue.

 So, where does Maryland stand on abortion?

-If you live in Maryland, not much will change if the Supreme Court overturns Roe v.
-Wade.
+If you live in Maryland, not much will change.
 That is because Maryland has already put the right to an abortion into state law.
 The legislature did this just in case Roe was overturned back in the 90’s.

 And on top of that, the voters approved this law by a referendum in 1992.
 So it is pretty settled law in Maryland.
 And opinion polls show that isn’t likely to change any time soon.

 In 1991, the state legislature passed a law called the Freedom of Choice Act.
 The law said the following: “[T]he State may not interfere with the decision of a woman to terminate a pregnancy: (1) Before the fetus is viable; or (2) At any time during the woman’s pregnancy, if [t]he termination procedure is necessary to protect the life or health of the woman; or . . . [t]he fetus is affected by genetic defect or serious deformity or abnormality.”
 Md.
 Code Ann., Health-Gen. § 20-209.